tytydraco/yessleep/out/Broken_by_the_night.md

 Let me be clear on something.
 Weakness played no part in what follows.
 Those who’ve known me know I’m virtually unbreakable.
 No one builds the life I did without limitless resolve, nor could they endure the parts of this story still to come without iron will.

 But the laws of nature are fact.
-No living thing — no matter how resilient, no matter how brave — can fight biology forever and win.
+No human being — no matter how resilient or brave — can fight biology forever and win.
 Sleep exists for a reason.
 We cannot be without it.
 There is no alternative.

 After spending the sleepless night of July 4th watching fireworks on the Baltimore skyline from my room at The Retreat — remembering my old life watching fireworks the year before on the Tred Avon River among friends, now a distant memory from a past life when all was well — two mornings later I gave up my last ounce of hope in ever getting better.
 Hope was replaced by the sinking feeling of a kamikaze pilot called for a one-way mission, summoned to his final test of courage.
 The universe had left only one way to end the endlessness, and get the rest I’d been desperately seeking for so long.

-Pushing back tears, I scribbled a short goodbye note, remembered one final time the people and life I’d been so in love with before this all started, cursed God for cursing me… and hung myself.
+Fighting back tears, I scribbled a short goodbye note, remembered one final time the people and life I’d been so in love with before this all started, cursed God for cursing me… and hung myself.

 I’ve always flown under the radar, never seeking attention.
 So doing the unthinkable wasn’t a masked plea, as it can be with those who choose pills or cuts, and rarely succeed by design.
 That wasn’t me for a minute.
 I’d already tried every path for help.
 I’m a quick study and my method instead represented a decision.
 I made a strong noose and secured it at such a height that nothing could allow me to turn back once the process began, knowing there would be intense pain before blacking out.
 I told myself it couldn’t feel worse than what I’d already endured.
 So I bit my lip, prepared for that moment, and the eternal unknown to follow.